linus-norden/mosquitto-UNIX-time/README.md

 - convert published information into a fixed json format
 - resulting structure processed as message will contain 'time' for the timestamp and 'data' for the original content

+This adaptation was created as part of a bachelor's thesis written in German.
+The modified programme section is therefore partly commented in German.

 ## Links

 See the following links for more information on MQTT: